 The Arapahoe County Clerk and Recorder’s Office does not endorse and is not responsible for any content on any candidate website.

 Ballots will be mailed beginning June 4 only to active registered voters who are Unaffiliated or who are affiliated with the Democratic or Republican parties.
-You will not receive a ballot if you are affiliated with a minor party as of May 30, 2018.
+You will not receive a ballot if you are affiliated with a minor party after May 29, 2018.

 Make sure that you are registered to vote and your address is current at www.govotecolorado.com.
 Ballots are not forwarded by the Postal Service, even if you have filed a forwarding request with the Post Office after moving to a new home.